 In 2019, something started happening at the Fry’s locations that I had visited.
 The shelves became empty and this was a worrisome development for the company.
 Fry’s had said they were switching to a consignment model, but that never seemed to work out for them.

 The company’s website never came close to being as good as Amazon or Newegg as online shopping became the norm.
 Fry’s never established a truly unique online presense.

-The stores, while always a geek’s paradise with unique themes at some stores could not draw a crowd anymore as shopping moved online.
+The stores, while always a geek’s paradise with unique themes at some stores, could not draw a crowd when shopping moved online.
 The unspoken shopping tip for shopping at Fry’s was that if you needed to buy something, you’d have to know exactly what you wanted before going in.
-The Fry’s sales people were not knowledgeable about the product and more often than not would only read what was on the box to you.
-That wasn’t always to case, in the early days, I remember the sales people being passionate about knowing about the products they sold.
+The Fry’s sales people were not knowledgeable about the product and would, more often than not, only read what was on the box to you.
+That wasn’t always to case, in the early days I remember the sales people being passionate about knowing about the products they sold.
 But, that changed for some reason – maybe to cut down on how much the sales people were paid.